Prophecy

 Jasher 8:8-30

-And when the king heard the words of Terah, and the parable which he brought concerning the king, it grieved him greatly and he was vexed at this thing, and his anger burned within him.
-And Terah saw that the anger of the king was kindled against him, and he answered the king, saying, “All that I have is in the king’s power; whatever the king desires to do to his servant, that let him do, yes, even my son, he is in the king’s power, without value in exchange, he and his 2 brothers that are older than he.”
+When the king heard Terah’s words and the parable he used, he was deeply troubled and upset.
+His anger burned within him.
+Terah saw that the king’s anger was rising, so he said, “Everything I have is in the king’s hands.
+Whatever the king wishes to do to his servant, let him do—even with my son.
+He is in the king’s power, as are his 2 older brothers.
+They have no price.”

 Falling Action